 As it turned out, she’s surprisingly sneaky.
 She doesn’t do physical combat at all though, except for the very rare use of some exotic beam weapon such as an ageing ray.

-Kala probably has technological skills – see the “Techno-queen ?” section.
+Kala probably has technological skills.
+See the “Techno-queen ?” section for more.